-In November 2018, Hennepin County revised Ordinance 13 declaring that cities with 10,000+ residents must make curbside organics collection available to all residents in 1-4

-- unit buildings by 1/1/22. - On 6/11/19, Council voted to approve the organization of curbside recycling and organics hauling and the funding of a Sustainability Coordinator position to advance the work of organized recycling and organics in the City of Richfield through education, awareness, and outreach efforts. - Staff posted the RFP on 10/21/19 and received 4 proposals by the deadline on 11/15/19. - The City has received 2 letters (11/15/19, 1/8/20) from Garbage Haulers for Citizen Choice (GHCC) regarding their concerns and interpretation of the statute and situation. - At the 12/10/19 work session, Council indicated to Staff that they were comfortable pursuing the RFP process in addition to doing more research about potential damage claims that could be brought against the City. - On 1/13/20, Staff met with the Minnesota Pollution Control Agency (MPCA) and Hennepin County and it was shared that the MPCA had removed information published online which had indicated that the MPCA believed recyclables are not subject to the solid waste organized collection statute.
+- In November 2018, Hennepin County revised Ordinance 13 declaring that cities with 10,000+ residents must make curbside organics collection available to all residents in 1-4 unit buildings by 1/1/22. - On 6/11/19, Council voted to approve the organization of curbside recycling and organics hauling. - Staff posted the RFP on 10/21/19 and received 4 proposals by the deadline on 11/15/19. - The City received 2 letters (11/15/19, 1/8/20) from Garbage Haulers for Citizen Choice (GHCC) regarding their concerns and interpretation of the statute and situation. - On 1/13/20, Staff met with the Minnesota Pollution Control Agency (MPCA) and Hennepin County and it was shared that the MPCA had removed information published online which had indicated that the MPCA believed recyclables are not subject to the solid waste. - At the 2/24/20 work session, staff presented options for next steps to council and received direction to pursue researching and planning organization of trash, recycling, and organics collection.